-In mid-March, at the dawn of the COVID-19 pandemic, I struggled with an important decision.
-Illinois was conducting a primary election, it was too late to cast a mail-in ballot, we were on the verge of the state's Stay-at-Home Order, but I wanted to vote.
+By Rev. Arlene Christopherson, Asst. to the Bishop/Dir. of Connectional Ministries the verge of the state's Stay-at-Home Order, but I wanted to vote.
 I may be one of more than 8 million eligible voters in our state, but exercising my right to vote and expressing my voice at the ballot box is a precious responsibility.
 I went to the polls that morning just as they opened.
 The precinct had taken precautions-the voting booths were distanced and hand sanitizer was available-and I felt good that I had exercised my civic responsibility.